ThibTrip/dash_database/README.md

 * no need to fiddle with json dumps and pickles unlike redis or dcc.Store.
 It takes any picklable objects out of the box.
 * no need to have a redis server running
 * it is thread safe

-It has the following inconvenient(s):

-* Does not work in memory like redis but on disk.
-But this means using a high performance SSD will help with large data.
+* it can work in memory

 # Installation